collectifengineering-lang/Billing/DEPLOYMENT_GUIDE.md

 1. Check browser console for errors
 2. Verify localStorage has data to migrate
 3. Check the `/api/migrate` endpoint
+4. Check the `/api/setup-database` endpoint to ensure tables exist
+5. If you see "table does not exist" errors, the database setup may have failed

 ## Local Development
 For local development, you can still use SQLite by creating a `.env.local` file with: